appsemble/appsemble/README.md

 yarn start --help
 ```

-A new account can be registered by going to `http://localhost:9999/register`, or you can login on
+A new account can be registered by going to `http://localhost:9999/register`.
+Later you can login on
 `http://localhost:9999/login`.
 If you use email registration to register an account, the email
 containing the verification link will be printed in the server logs.
+You need to click this link in
+order to use your account!

 #### CLI Login